 Recycling had been a way of life in her family for many years, but food waste was the one waste stream still being thrown away.
-So they acquired an earthworm farm which took care of the fresh fruit and vegetable waste, But there was still waste as worms can’t be fed cooked food, meat seafood or dairy products.
+So they acquired an earthworm farm which took care of the fresh fruit and vegetable waste.
+But there was still waste as worms can’t be fed cooked food, meat, seafood or dairy products.

 After much research Jenni discovered bokashi, meaning ‘fermented organic matter’ in Japanese.
-Bokashi could treat all food waste including food that could not be fed to my earthworm farm.
+Bokashi could treat all food waste including food that could not be fed to the earthworm farm.
 Once food waste was treated with bokashi, it could be composted into a nutrient rich organic soil.

 LET’S GET TO KNOW KAREN HERON AND HER EARTH PROBIOTIC JOURNEY!

-Earth Probiotic Recycling Solutions was born and ten years later has assisted households and commercial clients to divert more than 3 200 000kg of food waste from landfill by returning it to soil.
+Earth Probiotic Recycling Solutions was born, and ten years later has assisted households and commercial clients to divert more than 3 200 000kg of food waste from landfill by returning it to soil.